Lucifer-00007/my_chatcord/README.md

 - [ ] In `Image Generation Configuration` in `admin-settings` page fix the repetitive `Image Sizes` and `Image Styles` when switching back to the `Text To Image` tab from any other tabs in this page.
 - [ ] Create a postman collection of all the apis in categorized way.
 - [ ] Frontend Framework Adoption ie `Angular` which will simplify development.
 - [ ] Refactor backend: remove hardcode, repeated code, deprecated code and improve the code structure.
+Follow the `./refactorPlan/Jules - My_ChatCord Codebase Analysis Report.md` file.

 ## License